 On the other hand, blame his best man dem – Roland V. Shoutout to all the mandem from Fulford, York too.
 Arani wishes we could to the Gallery on Sunday and go downstairs like old days.

 The next time you hear a rumor about yourself, don’t ask what they said.
 Ask the person telling you,

 Try having a conversation with a homeless stranger.
 You’ll be surprised how much you have in common.
-I did this on my 30th birthday in Atlanta, GA and the wheel-chaired homeless gentleman handed me my best gift ever – everything he had – $2.50.
+He did this on his 30th birthday in Atlanta, GA and the wheel-chair bound homeless gentleman handed him his best gift ever – everything he had – $2.50.

 We at the #TribeofGuruvé are watching the Nobleman and his LB very closely.
 We want to thank them for inspiring this Wakanda African magic.
 When Arani, finished writing this post, he was in tears because he realized how far he’d come with the help of real friends and family who helped him when he needed them the most.

 **Arani is aware this post is going in several directions.
 It took a long time to write.
 It’s just the mixtape of a deeper story.
 Whatever you get out of it, the main philosophy is help others – especially your brother or sister.